ndesh26/SDSA/README.md

 ## Sorting Algorithms in C

-This is my attempt to make a small library which contains sorting algorithms which were taught in my ourse on Algorithms.
+This is my attempt to make a small library which contains sorting algorithms which were taught in my course on Algorithms.

 The Functions implemeted:-

 1. insertionSort
 2. mergeSort
 3. quickSort